 In completing the disclosure requirements, a Voluntary Participant may provide an “exceptions” list, identifying specific disclosed items that are precluded from public disclosure.

 Informative Reference.
 The “exceptions” list is meant to provide a method for a Voluntary Participant to provide information to the Tester that is protected by confidentiality.
 In general, any information the Tester discovers regarding the tested product or solution may be made part of the Tester’s public test results.
 The intention with this provision is to encourage open and honest disclosure by the Voluntary Participant to improve the potential for accurate test results.
-Note – we may need to have a cap on the number of these that are provided.

 Voluntary Participants shall provide “timely” and “relevant” responses to Tester inquiries.